 We have put together this booklet to give you some information about how we meet our safeguarding and child protection responsibilities.
 We have also included some tips to help you to keep your child safe.

 Key Staff

-Principal Vice Principal Operations Manager Assistant to SLT Designated Child Protection Lead Mr Steve O'Callaghan
+Principal Mr Steve O'Callaghan